etiennedevaux/TheMeatingPlace/README.md

 ![Mobile](project_files/wireframes/edit_user_page_mobile.png)

 ## 4. Features
 Responsive design, ensuring a high-quality user experience on all device sizes.

 Consistent design of user controls across the site.

 Defaults to a well designed 404 page, providing user feedback if a URL does not exist and on errors where a find query returns no results.

-The search filter is a drop down, select box, which is only populated with categories that have been associated with a menu Testing
+The search filter is a drop down, select box, which is only populated with categories that have been associated with a menu.
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 ### 4.1 Navigation Bar and Background Image